gs4711/org.openhab.binding.velux/README.md

 | name           |                        |    No    | (Optional) name of the io-homecontrol device.             |
 | inverted       | false                  |    No    | Inverts any device values.                                |

-The fourth Thing, the <B>Velux Scene>, has to be configured with an identification by their scenename.
+The fourth Thing, the <B>Velux Scene</B>, has to be configured with an identification by their scenename.

 | Property       | Default                | Required | Description                                               |
 |----------------|------------------------|:--------:|-----------------------------------------------------------|